 Dissemination and outputs will take place throughout the study, as well as feedback to participants, but no identifiable details will be included.

 Baseline data collection was completed in September 2015.
 A total of 1526 interviews were completed, of which 1059 are HIV+ teenagers, making this the world’s largest study of HIV+ adolescents.
-In early 2017 the second year follow up of data collection was completed, with baseline 94% retention rate, and in early 2018 the third annual wave was completed, with baseline 94% retention rate.
+In early 2017 the second year follow up of data collection was completed, with baseline 94% retention rate.
+For findings on the follow up data please refer to the following report Adolescents and Youth Living with HIV and the Sustainable Development Goals: Findings from Mzantsi Wakho Year 2 (2016-2017).
+In early 2018 the third annual wave was completed, with baseline 94% retention rate.
 Data from the third wave currently undergoing data cleaning.

 Study results had wide-ranging impact: the team wrote South Africa’s National Adolescent and Youth Health Policy (2017), informed UNAIDS’ and UNICEF programming, and a series of policy briefs with UNICEF ESARO and RIATT-ESA.
 The team presented findings in nearly 60 presentations at over two dozen conferences/ workshops, and shared results with several hundred stakeholders at the provincial, national, regional and international level.